anandgajjar2004/SpringBootSpark/README.md

 # SpringBoot Spark

-Tired of Creating Entity Class, Repository Interface, Service Class, HTML Files and Controller for Given Fields ??
+Creating Entity Class, Repository Interface, Service Class, HTML Files and Controller for list of fields is still manual process in many industries.

-Well This application will help you to create All in one shot. you just have to provide number of fields with name and type and generate everything you need.
+This project will help you to create All in one shot. you just have to provide number of fields with name and type and it will generate everything you need.

 ### Prerequisites